Finite-Function-Encoding Quantum States: Conclusions and outlook

-In the present work, we have focused particularly on entanglement properties of FFE states, and, generalizing the idea of relating entanglement classes with (hyper)graph-theoretic properties (i.e., essentially (hyper)links and possible multiplicities), we studied how entanglemenent classes of FFE states are associated to the properties of the underlying finite functions.
-In general, while the definition and construction works for any number of variables and thus parties, the bulk of our present results are actually situated in the realm of two-input functions and thus bipartite states.
-While already here one can see interesting structures and identify open problems, we believe the most interesting road close ahead concerns results on multipartite states.
-Here we expect that results concerning entanglement classes of FFE states will be on the one hand, closely related to recent constructions of $k$-uniform states~\cite{Goyeneche18,Raissi20}, embedding those specific constructions in a larger scenario containing far more structure.
-On the other hand, we expect that investigation of LFP classes of FFE states in the multipartite case will be strongly related with, and potentially have interesting implication for, several number theory problems, such as in particular, those related to the classification of complex Hadamard matrices.
+Several open questions arise naturally from our study.
+For example, finding the Clifford group associated to our finite-function-encoding Pauli operations seems pertinent to extend our framework, as well as studying the associated local Clifford classification problem of FFE states.
+In general, while our definitions and constructions work for any number of parties, the bulk of our present results are actually situated in the realm of bipartite states.
+While already here one can see interesting structures and identify open problems, we believe the most interesting road ahead concerns results on multipartite states.
+We expect that multipartite entanglement classification of FFE states will be, on the one hand, closely related to recent constructions of $k$-uniform states~\cite{Goyeneche18,Raissi20}, embedding those in a larger scenario containing far more structure.
+On the other hand, we expect that this will open up a plethora of consequent research towards applications of FFE states, for example for error correction, quantum algorithms and quantum computing in general.
+In particular, we see measurement-based quantum computing as a promising potential application.
+In this scheme of quantum computation, the main resource is a multipartite entangled state, given in advance, and quantum gates are implemented via local measurements.

+Aside from these we expect that a deep investigation into multipartite FFE states will be strongly related with, and potentially have interesting implication for, several number theory problems, such as in particular, those related to complex Hadamard matrices and generalized permutation matrices.

+Thus, it is very intriguing to explore further the connections between the mathematics of finite functions and the formalism of quantum theory with this angle, deepening further the applications of combinatorics and number theory to quantum information theory.
+Similarly, perhaps in a bit of a more speculative perspective, one can think that progresses in implementations of FFE states in higher-dimensional quantum computation might find applications in solving complex combinatorial problems.